atinuke03/LITA_Class_Documentation/README.md

 -Lookup Functions in excel helps to find specific data within a range or table.
 The functions in lookup include;
   1. VLOOKUP: Looks up values in a table and return a value from a specific column.
 It can return an approximate match
   2. Hlookup: Looks up values in a table and return a value from a specific row.
 It can return an approximte match
   3. INDEX/MATCH: Looks up values in a range or table and returns a value from any range.
 It can  return an approximate match.
   4. LOOKUP: Looks up values in a table and returns a value from the same table.

+-Pivot Table was also created and customized to summarize, analyze large data sets through sorting, filtering and grouping of data.

 ### Data Analysis
 ```